How to Get a Job in Comics Industry in Japan? How to become Mangaka in Japan?

 What is the salary of comics artist in Japan?

 Quite hard to say.
 If you are an assistant to one comics artist, your initial salary may be around more or less 10,000USD per year and if you are the chief assistant of a major comics artist, your salary may be around more or less 100,000 USD per year but you work so hard and your skill is so good.

 If you publish your comics with a publisher, the publisher and you agree on the pay per page which can be several 10 USD per page to several 100USD per page depending on how popular/important your comics is.
 If your comics became animation on TV or with movie, you will also earn the copy right fee.

 It is commonly said the average salary of professional comics artist in Japan is somewhere around 40,000USD per year.
 Be ware, the readership is everything in the world.
 It is so common that if your comics is not popular, the contract shall be cut suddenly and from that moment, your salary is 0 (ZERO).

-NOTE: these are just some assumption.
+NOTE: as of 2022 Japanese Yen is extremely cheap so by the USD value, you can multiply the figure by 0.6.
+These are just some assumption.
 There are many small publishers which can not even pay some 10USD per page.